lukemcmack/hollywood5/README.md

   <li>Then, using our knowledge of Letterboxd's standard formatting, we added the Letterboxd URLs for each film into a data set to use for our scraper.</li>
   <li>LUKE EXPLAIN HOW YOU SCRAPED REVIEWS PER RATING</li>
   <li>Using a <code>requests</code> scraper, we then gathered film metadata such as the description text, the genre, cast names, and studio names.</li>
   <li>We then combined the data from steps (3) and (4) into a master data set.
-This involved standardizing the "time posted" data for the reviews, filtering for reviews posted before the given year's ceremony date, and combining 10,000 randomly selected English-language reviews into a single text parameter for NLP processing.</li>
+This involved standardizing the "time posted" data for the reviews, filtering for reviews posted before the given year's ceremony date, and combining 10,000 randomly selected English-language reviews into a single text parameter for NLP processing.
+At first, we tried taking the random sample before actually translating non-English reviews, but we lacked the processing power to pull it off.
+We then pivoted to the approach of using <code>langdetect</code> in conjunction with <code>swifter</code> to simply filter out non-English reviews _before_ taking our sample, massively simplifying the process and reducing our runtime.</li>
   <li>MODEL DESIGNERS EXPLAIN THE PROCESS HERE</li>
 </ol>